Free Case Evaluation

 Seeking justice for nursing home residents who are abused by their peers

 Nursing homes have an obligation to protect their residents from maltreatment of any nature.
 If your loved one has suffered an injury due to resident-on-resident abuse or any other reason, it’s important for you to contact a South Carolina nursing home abuse lawyer as quickly as possible.
-At McGowan, Hood & Felder, LLC, we have decades of experience helping injured victims obtain the compensation they are entitled to for their injuries.
+At McGowan, Hood, Felder & Phillips, LLC, we have decades of experience helping injured victims obtain the compensation they are entitled to for their injuries.

 To get the help you need for your injured loved one, call us today at 803-327-7800 or send us a message through our contact form.
 We can set up a free consultation to go over your case together.
 We can serve you from our offices across South Carolina, including Anderson, Columbia, Charleston, Georgetown, Rock Hill, and Sumter.